 Our policies give Partners guidance on the risks we need to consider at all stages of our customer relationships.
-We also have a broad range of additional checks we may follow up with, based on the level of financial crime risk we've identified, including modern slavery.
+We also have a broad range of additional checks which can be carried out, depending on the level of financial crime risk we've identified, including modern slavery.

 We work closely with the police, and other agencies, to make sure we're doing the most suitable checks.
-If we ever uncover evidence or suspicions of criminal activity we'll always make sure we follow the necessary reporting.
+If we ever uncover evidence or suspicions of criminal activity, we'll always make sure we follow the necessary reporting.

 Much of our day to day contact with customers comes through our branches.
-To support that important role, we've increased awareness of modern slavery and human trafficking amongst all branch Partners.
-This includes raising awareness of what indicators to be aware of to help identify victims or perpetrators of modern slavery and adopting a local approach to tackling modern slavery.
+To support that important role, we've increased awareness of modern slavery and human trafficking and introduced a modern slavery aide memoire for branch Partners.
+This gives them guidance and advice on spotting the potential signs of modern slavery and how to provide support.
+We share it throughout the branch network and other relevant business units as part of our Financial Crime training.

-We expect all TSB Partners to complete mandatory training relevant to their role.
-This includes training on money laundering, and vulnerable customers, which could help them identify modern slavery in our customer relationships.
+We require all TSB Partners to complete mandatory core learning relevant to their role.
+This includes training on anti-money laundering, and vulnerable customers, which should help them identify modern slavery in our customer relationships.
 To make sure the training is effective, we ask Partners to take a test at the end of the course and we track participation and pass rates.